pattonsgirl/CEG2350/Labs/Lab09/README.md

    - Output a statement such as "Still going!" to a file called `still-going.txt`
    - Sleep for 15 seconds
    - Repeat.
 Infinitely!
-3. Give this script executable permissions (but don't worry about adding to PATH)
+3. Give this script executable permissions (add to `PATH` not required)

 - Resources:
   - [bash while loop](https://linuxize.com/post/bash-while-loop/)